-A possessive noun is a noun that shows ownership or possession.
-It is used to indicate that something belongs to someone or something.
-Possessive nouns are typically formed by adding an apostrophe (‘) or an apostrophe and “s” (‘s) to the noun.
-For example, “Ahmed’s car” shows that the car belongs to Ahmed.
-These nouns are an essential part of English grammar and help convey relationships between objects, people, and ideas clearly and concisely.
-Understanding possessive nouns is key to enhancing your writing and communication skills.
+A possessive noun is a noun that shows ownership or possession of someone or something.
+It’s usually formed by adding an apostrophe (‘) or an apostrophe plus s (‘s) to the noun.
+For example, in Ahmed’s car, it’s clear that the car belongs to Ahmed.
+Possessive nouns are an essential part of English grammar, helping you make sentences clearer and more precise.

 A possessive noun shows ownership, formed by adding ‘s or just an ‘ to a noun.